rikka-chunibyo/HIDPi/README.md

 ![](assets/sendkey.png)

+Just have to convert it using [this](https://usb.org/sites/default/files/documents/hut1_12v2.pdf#10%20Keyboard/Keypad%20Page%20(0x07)) table

 ## Issues
 I usually respond fast, I honestly don't know much about all of this, I just scrapped together some commands and stuff, but I'll try my best to help.